 Benjamin Orillon is a bilingual American citizen, native to France.
 Benjamin served as the President of the Association of French Schools in North America, an organization of approximately forty-five US and Canadian French-American schools certified to teach the national curriculum of France, from 2006 to 2010.

-He has moderated CHF orientations in both French and English in San Francisco, San Diego, Portland, Oregon and Austin, Texas.
+Since 2013, he has conducted numerous Cordell Hull Foundation orientations in both French and English in New York City, San Francisco, San Diego, Santa Rosa, Portland, Oregon and Austin, Texas.

-Currently Lower School Head at the French American School of Puget Sound, he previously served as Chief Admin Officer of the Lycée Français de San Francisco, Head of the Lycée Louis Pasteur in Calgary, Canada, Lower School Principal of the International School of the Peninsula, in Palo Alto, California, and Head of School of the bilingual French-Japanese Kansai French School in Kyoto, Japan.
+Currently Head of The French School at the Taipei European School in Taiwan, he was Elementary School Head at the French American School of Puget Sound near Seattle for many years and previously served as Chief Administrative Officer of the Lycée Français de San Francisco, Head of the Lycée Louis Pasteur in Calgary, Canada, Lower School Principal of the Silicon Valley International School in Palo Alto, California, and Head of School of the bilingual French-Japanese Kansai French School in Kyoto, Japan.